Awards for Faculty at Tribal Colleges and Universities

 Period of performance

-- research related to tribal or institutional priorities, goals, or interests, such as projects that draw on cultural or institutional collections
+- research related to tribal or institutional interests, identities, and priorities, such as projects that draw on cultural or institutional archival collections

 - the development of materials in support of sustaining, preserving, and revitalizing culture or language

-- travel to and research in archival or cultural collections with significant holdings in the researcher’s area of expertise or in an area of tribal or institutional priority or interest
+- travel to and research in archival or cultural collections with significant holdings in the applicant’s area of expertise or in an area of tribal or institutional priority or interest

-The program is open to all faculty and staff members, including full-time, part-time, adjunct, and retired faculty and staff at a TCU.
+The Awards for Faculty at TCUs program is open to individual faculty and staff members, including full-time, part-time, adjunct, and retired faculty and staff at TCUs.
+If retired, applicants must not be affiliated with or employed by another institution at the time of application.
 Awards support individuals who work between half time and full time on their projects.
 Projects may be at any stage of development.
+You may propose to complete your project by the end of the period of performance or you may propose to do so by a later date.

 Read the Notice of Funding Opportunity to ensure you understand all the expectations and restrictions for projects delivered under this program and that you are prepared to write the most effective application.